What entitlements are available and which ones might I be able to use?

 Students who work in addition to studying are eligible for this entitlement if they meet the income requirements.

 Students who do not work are not eligible, but other schemes are available for those in further or higher education.
 If you’re a full-time student, you may be eligible for help with your childcare costs.
-Further information can be found at: https://www.gov.uk/help-with-childcare-costs/support-while-you-study
+You can find further information about help with childcare while you study on GOV.UK.

 I missed out on the working parent entitlement because of a computer glitch